adminoid/matrix-bnb/docs/ai/prompts.md

 What do you think?
 Can you propose a solutions, some ways how we can split Core contract to two?
 It can help, there discussed the same problem: https://forum.soliditylang.org/t/mechanism-to-split-large-contracts/91

+# ProviderError: tx size is too large

+We have a huge contract `contracts/Core.sol` that is causes an error: `ProviderError: tx size is too large`.
+Can you analyze it and propose some ways to fix this?